 - Change the opacity of each layer to reduce its impact on the total

 - Eliminate some layers

-- If you like, you can move any layer by clicking on its thumbnail and then using the arrow keys for small movements or simply drag it around with your mouse on the image.
+- If you like, you can move any layer by clicking on its thumbnail and then using the arrow keys for small movements, or simply drag it around with your mouse on the image.

-This process can be used with the camera movements Andre described, panning up, down, right, left, jiggle, and a quick and short swoosh like Nike (actually, I beg to differ, it is actually an ekiN swoosh).
-In the next post, I will explain a very different technique that will allow you to capture many images on a single frame using Canon gear, how ’bout that!
+This process can be used with the camera movements Andre described, panning up, down, right, left, jiggle, and a quick and short swoosh like Nike (actually, I beg to differ, it is an ekiN swoosh).
+In the next post, I will explain a much different technique that will allow you to capture many images on a single frame using Canon gear, how ’bout that!

-Below are some photographs I have produced while exploring the impact of motion and passage of time photographically.
+Below are some photographs I have produced while exploring the impact of motion and the passage of time photographically.
 Some are long exposures with subject movement, others long exposures with camera movement, you will find multiple image combinations, and a couple of teasers for the next post with a single frame multiple image capture with Canon gear.

-And, please do not flatter me by calling these “painterly”; I am proud to be a photographer and do not have brush-envy!
+And please do not flatter me by calling these “painterly.”
+I am proud to be a photographer and do not have brush-envy!